FelixBaensch/MORTAR/README.md

 <p><b>Windows:</b> A convenient Windows OS installer executable for MORTAR is available.
 Download the installer
 executable, start and follow the instructions to install MORTAR.
 Note that the installation includes a full Java Runtime Environment (JRE).
-After installation, create a shortcut to an appropriate MORTAR start batch file on your Windows desktop (e.g. for MORTAR to use up to 4 gigabyte of RAM, copy a shortcut to batch file "MORTAR.bat" which is located in the MORTAR program folder C:\Program Files\MORTAR\MORTARv1.0.0.0\bin).
-To start MORTAR double click the created shortcut.
-MORTAR can be uninstalled by the provided Uninstall.exe executable in the MORTAR program folder or standard Windows functions.</p>
+After installation, create a shortcut to an appropriate MORTAR start batch file on your Windows desktop.
+E.g. for MORTAR to use up to 4 gigabyte of RAM, copy a shortcut to batch file "MORTAR.bat" which is located in the MORTAR program folder C:\Program Files\MORTAR\MORTARv1.0.0.0\bin.
+To start MORTAR, double click the created shortcut.
+MORTAR can be uninstalled by the provided Uninstall.exe executable in the MORTAR program folder or standard Windows functions.
+<br>As an alternative to "MORTAR.bat", there is also the "MORTAR_20GB.bat" batch file available that allocates up to
+20 GB of RAM for MORTAR.
+If you want to configure your own heap space settings, open one of the provided batch files and adjust the line
+<br><code>set DEFAULT_JVM_OPTS="-Xms4g" "-Xmx4g"</code>
+<br>with your chosen minimum and maximum values accordingly.</p>
 <p><b>Linux and MacOS:</b> The "distribution" folder contains the executable Java ARchive (JAR) "MORTAR-fat-1.0.0.0.jar"
 which contains the packaged MORTAR code together with all dependencies.
-To run MORTAR (with 4 GB of RAM available), execute the JAR from the command-line using
+To run MORTAR (with up to 4 GB of RAM available), execute the JAR from the command-line using
-<br><code>java -jar -Xms4g -Xmx4g [path to]MORTAR-fat-1.0.0.0.jar</code>
+<br><code>java -jar -Xms512m -Xmx4g [path to]MORTAR-fat-1.0.0.0.jar</code>
 <br>A JDK or JRE of version 11.0.14 or higher needs to be installed on your system and linked to the "java" command.
+Otherwise, replace "java" with the path to the java command of your JDK or JRE.
 </p>